 The Changing Times

-Our idea of what breakfast lunch and dinner are might (and probably will) change.
+As we dig into our long-term food storage, our idea of what breakfast lunch and dinner are might (and probably will) change.
 If you look at what you have right now that doesn’t require refrigeration, and think about how you would cook it, you will see how your diet will change.
 The odds are you won’t be grilling a lot of meat, you won’t have milk or all the condiments in your refrigerator door.

 When Good Food Goes Bad: I the show we talked about what you would need to do with food in your refrigerator.
 Most people will be having a “neighborhood BBQ” and we debated whether you should, or should not participate.
 You could also figure out a way to preserve that food as much as possible.